 Maps and Surveys

 The CLF relies on surveys and mapping to track the location, size and density of milfoil beds.
 The extent of the lake’s milfoil beds prior to the start of control is shown in a 2006 map prepared by the Adirondack Watershed Institute.
 In 2010, AWI revisited the Narrows and Lower Lake, resulting in more detailed maps of milfoil density.
 In 2014, AWI produced a map of milfoil density for the South Inlet of the Upper Lake.
+Since 2019, maps of the South Inlet have been updated each year by volunteers using the Lake Management Tracker survey method to track milfoil conditions at specified GPS waypoints.
+In 2021, a comprehensive survey of the entire shoreline was conducted to map aquatic vegetation lake wide, including the current location and density of milfoil beds.
 These surveys and maps help with planning treatment.

 The CLF contracts with a dive company each summer to do selective hand harvesting of the Eurasian watermilfoil and any other aquatic invasives they discover in our lake.
 These divers are specially trained to remove invasives without harming the native vegetation.
 The crews generally consist of two divers below the surface breathing through a tube system called a hookah rig floating above and a spotter in a boat on the surface.
 Divers pull milfoil from its roots, place the plant in a mesh bag, and swim the filled bags to the surface.
 The spotter then loads the bags onto a boat for removal at the end of the day to a dump trailer.
 This is labor intensive, highly specialized and expensive work.

 For the last several summers, CLF has contracted with Invasive Solutions Dive Company to perform the hand harvesting work.
-Through your contributions, we have been able to increase to a six- or seven-week harvesting schedule, contracting for milfoil removal work in each part of the lake.
-In 2021, the divers harvested a total of 10.5 tons of milfoil from trouble spots throughout the lake, including the boat launch, upper Narrows sand bar, inlet to the Lower Lake and the south inlet of the Upper Lake.
+Through your contributions, we have been able to maintain a four – to six week harvesting schedule, contracting for milfoil removal work in each part of the lake.
+In 2022, the divers harvested a total of 12 tons of milfoil from trouble spots throughout the lake, including the boat launch, upper Narrows sand bar, inlet to the Lower Lake and the south inlet of the Upper Lake.

 Composite Treatment Maps